HBM/node-jet/doc/peer.markdown

 There are three recommended strategies for handling different errors:
    - Using `err.name` to distinguish between the types
    - Using `instanceof` operator
-   - Using the bluebird Promises' catch by type facility

 ```javascript
 // by err.name